get-convex/rag/README.md

 See more example usage in [example.ts](./example/convex/example.ts).

-Run the example with `npm run example`.
+Run the example with `npm i && npm run example`.
 <!-- END: Include on https://convex.dev/components -->